Trust in cloud computing is essential.

 In this context, the EU Data Protection Code of Conduct for Cloud Service Providers plays an important role.
 Known by its abbreviated name EU Cloud Code of Conduct, it sets out clear requirements and recommends procedures to raise the level of data protection in cloud services, based on GDPR.

-The EU Cloud Code of Conduct General Assembly worked on the EU Cloud Code of Conduct for years, developing a Code version aligned to GDPR which will be submitted to the supervisory authorities.
-Based on input by supervisory authorities and the Guidelines on Codes of Conduct and Monitoring Bodies by the European Data Protection Board, the Code has been designed to ensure a robust level of data protection and transparency, complemented by an independent monitoring function.
+The EU Cloud Code of Conduct General Assembly worked on the EU Cloud Code of Conduct for years, developing a Code version aligned to GDPR which which has been approved by the Belgian Data Protection Authority.
+The Code has been designed to ensure a robust level of data protection and transparency, complemented by an independent monitoring function.